Beliavsky/Fortran-code-on-GitHub/README.md

 [Optados](https://github.com/optados-developers/optados): calculates core-electron and low-loss electron energy loss spectra (EELS) and optical spectra along with total-, projected- and joint-density of electronic states (DOS) from single-particle eigenenergies and dipole transition coefficients.

+[periodic-NBO](https://github.com/jrschmidt2/periodic-NBO): This projection code is capable of representing any plane-wave bands output by VASP into any user specified Gaussian type orbital basis set.
+Such an AO representation is required for the subsequent NBO analysis.
+The code is set up to then output all information necessary for periodic NBO analysis using the code of JRS and BDD.

 [PROGRESS](https://github.com/lanl/qmd-progress): Parallel, Rapid O(N) and Graph-based Recursive Electronic Structure Solver, from lanl

 [qc2-teaching](https://github.com/grimme-lab/qc2-teaching): resources used for teaching the course quantum chemistry 2 (WP4) at the university of Bonn, including Fortran and Linux tutorials, from grimme-lab